-- 4.2.41 Developments that seek to avoid the requirements of this policy by failing to make most efficient use of land or by artificially subdividing land into smaller sites will not be permitted.
-The full requirement for the cumulative requirement of all the sites must be made. - 4.2.42 In calculating the number of affordable homes to be provided on a site, fractions of homes will sometimes be required.
-In order to avoid requirements for fractions of homes we will therefore round up any part requirement of an affordable housing dwelling in line with common convention at 0.5 of a home, and down at 0.4 or less.
-A replacement home, would not therefore make any contributionas part of a development scheme, would count when determining whether the scheme meets the minimum threshold for which an affordable housing contribution is required, although would not count when calculating the number of affordable units needed. - 4.2.43 If a developer demonstrates that rounding up from half a dwelling or more would result in the development being unviable, we will negotiate a variation in tenure of some affordable homes, or a lesser number of affordable homes. - 4.2.44 We will ring-fence financial contributions in lieu of on-site provision to help provide more affordable homes elsewhere in the borough, for example by assisting delivery of conversions of buildings or building new affordable homes on Council-owned land.
+- 4.2.43 Developments that seek to avoid the requirements of this policy by failing to make the most efficient use of land or by artificially subdividing land into smaller sites will not be permitted.
+The full requirement for the cumulative requirement of all the sites must be made. - 4.2.44 In calculating the number of affordable homes to be provided on a site, fractions of homes will sometimes be required.
+In order to avoid requirements for fractions of homes we will therefore round up any part requirement of an affordable housing dwelling in line with common convention at 0.5 of a home, and down at 0.49 or less. - 4.2.45 A replacement home, as part of a development scheme, would count when determining whether the scheme meets the minimum threshold for which an affordable housing contribution is required, although would not count when calculating the number of affordable units needed. - 4.2.46 If a developer demonstrates that rounding up from half a dwelling or more would result in the development being unviable, we will negotiate a variation in tenure of some affordable homes, or a lesser number of affordable homes. - 4.2.47 We will ring-fence financial contributions in lieu of on-site provision to help provide more affordable homes elsewhere in the borough, for example by assisting delivery of conversions of buildings or building new affordable homes on Council-owned land.